“What do you suicide fliers do, drink your way from port to port? Did you wander off from your keeper?” — Rae Sloane, to Kanan Jarrus

 Which brings us to the name of the book.
 Until “A New Dawn” was chosen, the book never had an official working title: it was simply “the Rebels prequel.”
 Mentally during plotting I sometimes called it the “loose cannons story” because it was going to involve Skelly and Zaluna and the Besalisk widower character, people that Hera and Kanan could not control.
 But with the book supposedly coming out before the TV show, I worried some readers would think I was trying to suggest that “cannon” was the correct pronunciation for “Kanan.”
 (I hadn’t known the difference myself, until I spoke to the Story Group and heard the word pronounced.)
 As things eventually worked out, it wouldn’t have done to have a homonym for “canon” in the title, anyway — but I did retain a nod to the unhinged characters in the sequence describing what thorilide is actually used for on Star Destroyers.
 It fixes loose cannons!

 Instead, I had suggested a title fusing both rebellion and the chemical aspects of the plot: “Rogue Elements.”
 But once we knew for sure about the new path forward, it was clear that a title that suggested a new beginning for the people of the Republic would be more in order.
+(I would later use the title for my Scribe-winning novel Star Trek: Picard – Rogue Elements.)
 Thus, “A New Dawn,” which was chosen for its echo to “A New Hope” — and also for its somewhat ironic connection to the events of the book.
 It is the dawn of rebellion, true — but there can literally be no dawn for the people Gorse; and there really is no freedom for them after the book is done.
 We do go off-world to get a dawn at the end — that was a setting change made once I knew the title — but the one character who has never seen a sunrise isn’t able to see it.
 And in place of a sun on the book’s cover, there’s the all-important moon.
 Under the Empire, up is down and wrong is right.

 Around this time I also was invited to Lucasfilm to participate, along with Timothy Zahn, in the Expanded Universe tribute video that was to be released along with the “Legends” announcement.
 I did not know then when the announcement would be made, or whether New Dawn would definitely be the first book out of the gate; I still had some distance to go in writing it, after all.
 But the book was completed and in when the news of the book’s existence — and its introductory role — broke in late April.